MushroomRL/mushroom-rl/README.rst

 and batch TD (e.g. FQI) algorithms together with others such as DQN algorithm used to solve the Atari environment.

-By choice, it is currently focused on value-based algorithms, but policy gradient and actor-critic algorithms will be added in future versions.
+By choice, it is currently focused on value-based algorithms, but policy gradient and actor-critic algorithms will be added soon.

 Full documentation available at http://mushroomrl.readthedocs.io/en/latest/.